Catholic Healthcare Ethics

 Requirements & the Path to Further Study

-The program includes a total of 10 courses (30 credits): a graduate-level introduction to ethics course plus nine courses selected from our general healthcare ethics and Catholic healthcare courses.
-You will choose the nine HCE courses with advisement, according to your interests.
+The program includes a total of 10 courses (30 credits): Two required courses plus eight courses selected from our Catholic healthcare courses.
+You may choose the eight other courses according to your interests.
+Please see the listing of required courses and elective courses under Program Requirements below.

 There is no requirement for a thesis or for a comprehensive examination.